 This software and apps are handy because they leave nothing to chance and allow you to enter absolutely everything you’ve consumed.
 The disadvantage is the fact that you have to manually log everything.
 That can get to be a hassle.

 Read nutritional labels

-Another very effective method of ensuring that you track and monitor exactly how many calories you’re consuming each day, is to do things the old-fashioned way, and to actually read the backs of nutritional labels to get the nutritional information.
+Another method of ensuring that you track and monitor exactly how many calories you’re consuming each day is to do things the old-fashioned way, and to actually read the backs of nutritional labels to get the nutritional information.

 The labels will clearly tell you exactly how many calories in total the food or drink contains, along with how many calories they contain per serving.

-So for example, if a certain food had 600 calories in total, if you were to eat exactly half, you would know for a fact that you had just consumed 300 calories.
+So for example, if a certain food had 600 calories in total and you consumed exactly half of it, you would know for a fact that you had just consumed 300 calories.

 Again, unless you have a great memory and are great with numbers, you will still need to make a note of how many calories you’ve consumed, but once you’re in the habit of reading labels and taking notes, it will come as second nature to you, meaning that you’ll soon be doing it without realising.

 Letting wearables do the work for you